adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

  &= \frac{1}{\Gamma(k) \theta^k} x^{k - 1} e^{-\frac{x}{\theta}}.
  \end{align} $$

  The gamma distribution applies to processes that are composed of the sum of a large number $$(n \gtrapprox 50)$$ of subsequent, exponentially-drawn events.
+Which could describe the 50-ish individual segments the PEV must cover in each lap, each of which takes an exponentially-drawn amount of time to pass through (roughly).

 ~~~~ python